 Computational Models

 We fit two different computational models to the behavioral data.
 The first was a model based on Bayesian inference.
 This model was described initially by Sobel et al. (2004) and in more detail in Griffiths et al. (2011).
-The second was a simple connectionist model.
+The second was a simple connectionist model, trained with the Delta Rule (Widrow & Hoff, 1960).

 Bayesian Model.
 The Bayesian model starts with a set of hypotheses H. Each hypothesis h H is assigned a prior probability, p(h), which indicates the initial belief in that a learner has in a particular hypothesis prior to seeing data.
 After the learner observes data, d, the learner computes a posterior probability, p(h | d), given an updated belief about each hypothesis given the data.
 This is done using Bayes’ rule, shown in Equation 1: